Great Burstead

-Great Burstead is an urban settlement in Essex, England - it is contiguous with the town of Billericay.
+Great Burstead is an urban settlement and former civil parish, now in the parish of Great Burstead and South Green, in the Basildon district, in Essex, England.
+It is contiguous with the town of Billericay.

 History

 By tradition, the origins of the church, St Mary Magdalene, at Great Burstead are linked to Saint Cedd (d.664).
 Cedd, a missionary monk and later Bishop of the East Saxons, was trained by the Celtic Saint Aidan at Lindisfarne.
 Cedd's original chapel at Bradwell-juxta-Mare in Essex can still be visited.
 It is understood that at first he set up his wayside preaching cross on the present-day church site, and a well which he blessed, then after he converted Ebba, the Thane of Great Burstead.
 However, it is also reputed that the East Saxon King Sæberht (d 616) was buried nearby, a convert under the earlier Christian mission of Mellitus, the first Bishop of London.
 The area first having been settled by the East Saxons around 527 AD.
 Later, around 680 AD, the cross was replaced with a wooden building by the Thane, Edwy, perhaps dedicated by Theodore of Tarsus, Archbishop of Canterbury.
 An ancient English Yew, found to the south of the church and over a millennium old, is thought to be one of Essex's oldest trees.

 In 1086 the Norman Domesday Book stated that Great Burstead village contained 150 sheep, two horses, 3 teams of oxen, and 118 householders (villagers), and was owned by Odo of Bayeux, William the Conqueror's half brother.

 In 1381 the Peasants' Revolt took place, and after the death of Wat Tyler in London, the Essex men retreated back to Billericay.
-The Battle of Billericay took place on the 28th June 1381 probably in Norsey Wood; 500 Essex man were killed, and over 700 horses were captured.
+The Battle of Billericay took place on 28 June 1381 probably in Norsey Wood; 500 Essex man were killed, and over 700 horses were captured.
 The men are believed to be buried along with their leaders in the church of St Mary Magdalene, Great Burstead.

 Thomas Watts, a local Great Burstead draper, was burned at the stake in Chelmsford for refusing to pray in church under Queen Mary I. On 9 June 1555, Thomas was buried in Great Burstead Church.